muratk3n/thirdwave/en/README.md

 # Tweets

+"Thai protesters defy emergency law to call for reforms"

+---

+"The failure of governments to tackle a three-decade rise in preventable diseases such as obesity and type 2 diabetes has fuelled the Covid-19 pandemic and is stalling life expectancy around the world, a comprehensive study has found"

+---

+That's right Chrispie.. you messed up

+"Chris Christie says he was wrong not to wear a mask at the White House, where he and President Donald Trump both came down with the coronavirus"

+---

 Nice

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">apt remove cmake vim</p>&mdash; SWIFT Simulation (@SwiftSimulation) <a href="https://twitter.com/SwiftSimulation/status/1316677748195196929?ref_src=twsrc%5Etfw">October 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>